calmm-js/documentation/redux-vs-calmm.md

 composed in ways that do not strictly follow the construction of the data, but rather follow some properties computed from data.

-The logical next step would be to explain that atoms can be decomposed using lenses, but we've already read about it in the [Combining Atoms and Lenses](https://github.com/calmm-js/documentation/blob/master/introduction-to-calmm.md#combining-atoms-and-lenses) section of the Calm^2 introduction.
+The logical next step would be to explain that atoms can be decomposed or sliced using lenses, but we've already read about it in the [Combining Atoms and Lenses](https://github.com/calmm-js/documentation/blob/master/introduction-to-calmm.md#combining-atoms-and-lenses) section of the Calm^2 introduction.